 - There are a number of pitfalls to be aware of when choosing a camera drone.
 Be sure to check the likes of camera resolution, field of view (FOV) and recording format to avoid ending up with sub-standard footage.

-- If you are an avid drone enthusiast and you plan on taking your drone to great heights, look for extensive WiFi range (some drones can be controlled from up to 700m away) and built-in GPS, which helps you land your drone with greater precision by using satellite mapping.
+- If you plan on taking your drone to great heights, look for extensive WiFi range (some drones can be controlled from up to 700m away) and built-in GPS, which helps you land your drone with greater precision by using satellite mapping.

 Drones can be of considerable user for realtors, filmmakers and landscapers.
 Be aware that there are restriction on the commercial use of drones so be sure to check with the relevant authorities before purchasing.